What Are Biosimilar Drugs?

 - With acute myeloid leukemia receiving induction or consolidation chemotherapy

 - Undergoing autologous peripheral blood progenitor cell collection and therapy

 Impact on the Industry

-Biosimilar products are suspected to continue to have a significant impact on the pharmaceutical industry in the U.S. and in Europe.
+Biosimilar products are suspected to continue to have a significant impact on the pharmaceutical industry in the U.S. and Europe.
 Due to increased competition with the accelerated approvals of biosimilars and their rapid introduction to the marketplace, market conditions will have to evolve to adapt.
 Not only will patients have more treatment options, but they will also potentially have the ability to get the medications they need for serious disorders at much lower costs than the original biologics.

-With biosimilars becoming more widely available, consumers can expect the same efficacy, safety and reliability as the original medication at a reduced price.
+With biosimilars becoming more widely available, consumers can expect the same efficacy, safety, and reliability as the original medication at a reduced price.

 The FDA's approval of an accelerated timeline for biosimilars signals a change in the industry and potential for severe drops in profits for pharmaceutical companies.
-This is an opportunity for organizations specializing in generics and biosimilars to grow their businesses rapidly.
+It is an opportunity for organizations specializing in generics and biosimilars to grow their businesses rapidly.